Al-Rayan International School

 CAS and Service Learning

-The specific types and number of assessments would be determined by each department.
-However, there should be a minimum number that would ensure equitable and effective assessment of all or the major aspects and components of each topic/unit.
+Each department would determine the specific types and number of assessments.
+However, there should be a minimum number that would ensure equitable and sufficient assessment of all of the major aspects and components of each topic/unit.
 It is equally not compulsory for the administration of all the assessment types, however, apart from the ones which are mandatory, each department has to determine which of them to administer as well as the number of times and frequency.
 However, this may also vary in specific courses within each subject area.

 Frequency and Limits of Administration of Summative Assessments

 - Primary Years Programme- PYP

 - Summative assessment at the end of each of the Units of Inquiry

 - Summative assessments at the end of units in Mathematics, Literacy and Languages